SCOTT SIMON, HOST:

 Nobody says they like the government shutdown.
 Everyone says they'd like to reach some kind of deal.
 So, why is a deal so hard to come by?
 NPR's senior Washington editor Ron Elving joins us.
 Ron, thanks for being with us.

 RON ELVING, BYLINE: Pleasure to be with you, Scott.

-SIMON: It has been reported - I dare say - a lot this week that this core group of Republicans who are so upset over the Affordable Care Act are willing to tie it to funding the government - number, about 29 or 30.
+SIMON: It has been reported, I dare say a lot this week, that this core group of Republicans who are so upset over the Affordable Care Act, they're willing to tie it to funding the government, number about 29 or 30.
 How is that number able to wield so much power?

-ELVING: We have seen over the last 20 years a number of true swing districts reduced drastically to almost a vanishing point, just a handful.
+ELVING: We have seen over the last 20 years the number of true swing districts reduced drastically to almost the vanishing point, just a handful.
 Whereas the number of districts that have landslides regularly in major elections has increased correspondingly.

 SIMON: How did the districts get this way?